amandp13/Cool-Scripts-Python-Nerds/README.md

 - Fork the Repo and create a Branch for any Issue that you are working upon.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - Can even Add Screenshots to help us know what this Script is all about.

+###

+- Suggest any changes if you think is neccessary.